-Latin Jazz Lectures and Concert
+Latin Jazz Lectures and Concert, 2018

-The John Santos Quintet, featuring spoken word artist Rico Pabon, will present performances before the full secondary-school student bodies at Healdsburg High School, Healdsburg Junior High and Geyserville High School.
+The John Santos Quintet, featuring spoken word artist Rico Pabon, presented performances before the full secondary-school student bodies at Healdsburg High School, Healdsburg Junior High and Geyserville High School.
 The lecture portion by Santos describes the roots of Latin Jazz, highlighting the significant roles played by Cuban, Puerto Rican, Brazilian and Mexican Caribbean music on the development Latin Jazz.

 To engage the students and to improve their ability to appreciate the music, Santos will describe various styles of jazz, each of which will be demonstrated live by himself and/or members of his Quintet.
 The Quintet’s performances of various Latin Jazz music, including highly popular Salsa, will energize the students and create an experience will truly enjoy.
 The addition of spoken word by Rico Pabon, engages the students and demonstrates to them that spoken word can be part of jazz and Latin music.
 Santos’ presentation and music will resonate with Latino students, enhancing respect for their cultural roots and its music among themselves and their classmates.